scepter914/autoware-architecture-proposal/sensing/radar_driver_design.md

 ![draw.io figure](https://raw.githubusercontent.com/scepter914/autoware-radar-architecture-proposal/main/sensing/figure/radar_driver.drawio.svg)

 As discussed in [ros-perception PR #1](https://github.com/ros-perception/radar_msgs/pull/1) and [survey](https://github.com/radarAaron/radar_msgs/blob/master/ROS%20Message%20format%20comparison.xlsx), there are many kinds of outputs from radar devices.
-Heatmap, pointcloud, tracked objects, and cost map for occupancy grid are considered for an output from radar devices.
+Heatmap, pointcloud, tracked objects, and cost map for occupancy grid are considered as common outputs from radar devices.

-For now, I suggest Autoware should support `ros-perception/radar_msgs/msg/RadarScan.msg` and `ros-perception/radar_msgs/msg/RadarTracks.msg` for radar driver because these two outputs are more useful for sensor fusion in sensing and perception module than others.
+For now, I suggest that Autoware radar drivers should support `ros-perception/radar_msgs/msg/RadarScan.msg` and `autoware_auto_perception_msgs/msg/TrackedObjects`, because these two outputs are more useful for sensor fusion in the sensing and perception module than others.
-In addition, I suggest that `CostMap` should support in the future.
+In addition, I suggest that `CostMap` should be supported in the future.

 ### Interface

-Radar driver convert the communication data from radars to ROS2 topics.
+The radar driver converts the communication data from radars to ROS2 topics.

-Communication type are considered as below.
+The following communication types are considered:

 - CAN
 - CAN-FD